gmvist/parking/README.md

         - electric with 20kw power supply
         - electric with 50kw power supply

-As the ICar and IParkingSlot interfaces can be declined only on their type (which is the same for the current requirement - CarType) the design can be simplified by coupling the both hierarchies by the CarType.
-Each declined hierarchy has only one class:
+As the ICar and IParkingSlot are bounded in a bijective way, the design can be simplified.
+Instead of creating three subclasses for each ICar type and three subclasses for each IParkingSlot type, both derived hierarchies are reduced to a single class:
 - Car for ICar
 - ParkingSlot for IParkingSlot.

 In this way the design remains straightforward, but allows the further addition of other ICar and IParkingSlots types if needed.
-If the added hierarchies are to heterogeneous, they can be decoupled by completely removing the CarType and implement the corresponding visitor methods between the specific Car and ParkingSlot objects.
+If the added hierarchies become too heterogeneous regarding the parking rules, they can be decoupled from the CarType attribute and implement the corresponding visitor methods between the specific ICar and IParkingSlot objects.

 #### IPricingPolicy
 - computes parking fees to bill the customer.
-- it can be extended without modifyng the API by using a Decorator design pattern.
+- it can be extended without modifying the API by using a Decorator design pattern.

 ## How to build from the sources